1. Knowledgebase

 2. Chain Authorizations

-The director or authorization manager of the organization then does not necessarily need eHerkenning itself and can outsource certain work to a third party.
+The director or employee of the organization that issues a Chain Authoirzation, does not necessarily need eHerkenning theirselves and can outsource certain work like tax filings to a third party.
+Click here for more information on applying for a Chain Authorization.

 The advantage for the intermediary (the intermediary can be, for example, an accountant or accounting firm) is that he can use a single eHerkenning to act on behalf of several companies to log in to services for which he is authorized.
 He then does not have to apply for another separate eHerkenning for each company he represents.